Ephellon/createElement/README.md

 # createElement

-Polyfill built-in createElement to act like React.createElement
+Polyfill built-in createElement to act like an O.P.
+React.createElement

 ## Document.createElement

-Normally just takes one parameter.
-The tag name.
+Normally just takes one parameter, the tag name.

 In [React](https://reactjs.org/docs/react-api.html#createelement) you might write: